 If you did not order the Consumption Fund (or prefer to use your own Azure subscription), you must have an Azure subscription.

-- You must have appropriate permission in the Virtual Apps and Desktops service to see the Manage tab.
+- You must have appropriate permission in Citrix DaaS to see the Manage tab.
 For details, see Delegated administration.